hyperledger/bevel-operator-fabric/website-docs/docs/operations-console/adding-orderers.md

-The steps to follow to add a peer to the Fabric Operations console are:
+The steps to follow to add a Ordering Service to the Fabric Operations console are:
-- Export peer to JSON format
+- Export Ordering Service to JSON format
 - Enter the Fabric Operations Console UI
 - Go to `Nodes`
 - Click on `Import Ordering services`
 - Select the JSON from the file system
 - Click on `Add Ordering services`

-## Export peer to JSON
+## Export Ordering Service to JSON

 ```bash
 export ORDERER_NAME=orderer0-ordmsp068wi-5vph